LilyUwU2001/magicjewelryrandomizer/README.md

 # Magic Jewelry Randomizer
-A music &amp; palette rando Lua script for a NES bootleg - Magic Jewelry.
+A music &amp; palette randomizer Lua script for a NES / Famicom / Pegasus bootleg game by Hwang Shinwei - Magic Jewelry.
 Also has ♫ karaoke &amp; a music test ♫

 I programmed a Lua script to randomize music and display the lyrics for all the songs in the game, including both the lyrics for Speak Softly Love and the alternate Polish lyrics for it, sung by Akcent and known as "Za nami miłość" ( https://www.youtube.com/watch?v=XdEacEsfH3o ), as an easter egg, available by entering the Konami Code on the title screen, as shown on the YouTube video demonstrating the script ( https://www.youtube.com/watch?v=2y7u1UyTMaY )